 Your rights if an airline or travel company goes bust varies depending on your circumstances.

-Things can get more complicated if you have booked a package holiday with a firm that has gone bust, as they usually pay for your flights immediately on receipt of your booking and for the hotel 30 days later.
+Package holiday bookings can get more complicated if you have booked with a firm that has gone bust, as they usually pay for your flights immediately on receipt of your booking and the hotel 30 days later.

 You will need to decide if you want to proceed with your flights and try to arrange your accommodation separately or try to arrange for your flights to be changed.
 You can book your hotel again, keep receipts and try to submit a claim in due course.

 PACKAGE HOLIDAYS – AGENT OR INTERMEDIARY